Deilephila elpenor: Learning

 D. elpenor, like many other insects, can learn to adapt its behaviour to changing environmental conditions.
-Experiments with D. elpenor has shown that it can discriminate between various visual stimuli (i.e. colour) and associate it with a food reward.
-This behaviour is especially important because the wrong decision when choosing a food source can prove to be a costly mistake in terms of time and energy resources.
+Experiments have shown that it can discriminate between various visual stimuli (i.e. colour) and associate them with a food reward.
+This behaviour is especially important because the wrong decision when choosing a food source can prove to be costly in time and energy resources.
 The experiment was conducted through the use of differently coloured artificial flowers.
 When no reward in the form of nectar was given by the flower, the moth did not further participate in foraging behaviour with that particular flower.
 This demonstrated the moth's need to keep energy expenses as low as possible while foraging.

 Flight

-Peak flight time for D. elpenor is between the months of June and September.
-Since the species is nocturnal, the moth will fly from dusk until the morning.
-Then it will rest at one of its food sources until dusk comes again.
+Peak flight time for D. elpenor is between June and September.
+Since the species is nocturnal, the moth flies from dusk until the morning, then rest at one of its food sources until dusk comes again.
 The moth has a maximum flight speed of 4.5— 5.1 m/s.
 The wind confers mechanical resistance to the wings while flying.
 Therefore, winds have negative effects on the energy budget of the moth.
-As a result, D. elpenor stop visiting flowers at wind speeds starting at 3.0 m/s.
+As a result, D. elpenor stops visiting flowers at wind speeds starting at 3.0 m/s.

-D. elpenor are particularly adept at hovering, which is a necessary skill for obtaining nectar.
-It utilises spatial cues and motion-detecting neurons to steady itself.
+D. elpenor is particularly adept at hovering, which is a necessary skill for obtaining nectar.
+It uses spatial cues and motion-detecting neurons to steady itself.